 Just like in any other business, you cannot overlook the importance of planning.
 A good business plan helps you identify the unknowns and map out the specifics of your pressure washing business.

 This allows you to eliminate bottlenecks and maximize opportunities.
-If you plan to take a loan, get a business partner or an investor on board, your business plan can make the whole process easier.
+If you plan to get a loan, a business partner, or onboard an investor, your business plan can make the whole process easier.
 A business plan typically includes the following sections:

 - Executive summary